The Duke EPF has been updated to accommodate more aggressive skiers. See below for details and comparison photos.December 2019

 Value and the Bottom Line

-At $450, this contender is one of the better priced touring bindings on the market and is less expensive than many other touring bindings.
-It cost $150-$250 less than all the tech bindings in our review, with the exception of the Dynafit Speed Turn 2.0, which retail for $350.
-They are the least expensive when compared to all of the frame style bindings, though a pair of the less burly Baron bindings will leave you with $70 more in your pocket.
+At $479, this contender is one of the better priced touring bindings on the market and is less expensive than many other touring bindings.
+These are cheaper than all the tech bindings in our review, with the exception of the Dynafit Speed Turn 2.0, which retail for $350.
+They are the least expensive when compared to all of the frame style bindings, though a pair of the less burly Baron bindings will leave you with $100 more in your pocket.
 For a fairly good price, you'll get a binding that is nearly as durable as they come; they will give you as good as it gets performance and are straightforward to get into.

 While the Duke isn't the best all-around touring binding, they do perform well.
 They offer exceptional performance while skiing downhill and give you the ability to free your heel, put your skins on, and get out there and go touring.